Connor Macdonald: AFL career

 In the 2021 AFL draft, used their third pick, number 26, to draft Macdonald.
 Macdonald debuted for Hawthorn alongside Josh Ward in the opening round of the 2022 AFL season against at the MCG.

 Macdonald managed to play the first nine games of the season before being rested under the club policy of resting young players to help freshen them up for the long season.

 In 2024 C-Mac lifted in his intensity and vastly improved on previous seasons.
 Part of the 2024 HOK ball "Rat Pack", Macdonald helped to propel the Hawks to the clubs first finals appearance since 2018, where they would then face the Western Bulldogs.
 Against the bulldogs, Macdonald would record 23 disposals and kick 2 goals in the 99–62 victory for the Hawks, leading them to play Port Adelaide, which they would lose 72-75, ending their 2024 season.

+In December 2025, he was awarded the number 9 jersey after 90 games in the afl.
+This was previously Changkuoth Jiath's number before he was traded to the Melbourne Football Club.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.